 Normally, if you sell products to a person or business in another country (in other words, you engage in long-distance sales), you need to register for VAT with the Tax Administration in that country.
 The EU member states have agreed upon threshold sums, so that if you only make one or two long-distance sales to private individuals, you won’t have to register with the foreign Tax Administration and charge that country’s VAT.
 For the UK, the threshold sum is €80,197.
 If the total of your dealings with the UK comes to a higher amount, you have to charge British VAT and register with the British Tax Office.

 Services and VAT after BrexitDetails on the VAT rules under the new trade agreement between the EU and the UK will be published here, as soon as the information becomes available.

-- Apply for an EORI number.
+- Apply for an EORI number (in Dutch).
 You need this Customs identification number for international trading.

 - Read up on Starting to export

 - Read up on Starting to import